ianmurfinxyz/itzcoatl/README.md

 ## What's this?

-Itcoatl is an Aztec themed snake game made to test drive my engine Pixiretro.
+Itcoatl is an Aztec themed version of the game Snake made to test drive my engine Pixiretro.
 It features a main menu and a high scorer's leaderboard as well as the game itself.
-The gameplay consists of eating as many nuggets as you can as quickly as you can, gaining score bonuses for speed and nugget combos, and has 8 playable snakes each named after an Aztec emperor.
+The gameplay consists of eating as many nuggets as you can as quickly as you can, gaining score bonuses for speed and nugget combos.

+The game also features 8 playable snakes: Itzcoatl, Montezuma I, Axayacatl, Tizoc, Ahuitzotl, Montezuma II, Cuitlahuac and Cuauhtemoc named after the 8 Aztec emperors, just like the name of the game itself.
+Itzcoatl.
+The first emperor of the Aztec triple alliance.
+Which according to a webpage titled "122 fabulous Aztec baby names with meanings" (a highly reputable source :)) means "Obsidean Serpent", which I felt was most fitting.
+So how do you pronounce any of these names? ... no idea!
+Please consult your local Aztecologist.
+I do know how to pronounce Montezuma though, its mont-ee-zooma ... thanks CIV! :)

 ## Gameplay